 While the machine is doing two tasks at once, I can do some other chores around the house.

 One of the main differences between cameo 2 and 3 is increased material height.
 Now with Cameo 3, you can work with materials that are 2mm thick.
 This is a great improvement since the last generation.

 Cameo 3 needs a constant computer connection.
 This means next to the Cameo; you need another device as well to work on events.
 Facture this in as well before you attend a fair.
 There are multiple connection options between the two devices.
 There’s the usual cord method via USB.
-And you can use cordlessly via Bluetooth.
+And you can use cordlessly via Bluetooth technology.